-There are a few things to keep in mind when you are shopping for and enjoying your amber jewelry.
-Amber is a very soft material compared to other gemstones, and it is rated on a scale of hardness from one to ten.
-Authentic Baltic amber, which comes from the Baltic region, is the hardest, making it a popular choice for jewelry and accessories.
-Because it is so soft, amber should be stored separately from other jewelry items to avoid scratching.
+Store amber jewelry carefully.
+Amber is a very soft material compared to other gemstones, and it is rated 2 on a scale of hardness from one to ten.
+Authentic Baltic amber is the hardest, making it a popular choice for jewelry and accessories.
+Because it is so soft, amber should be stored separately from other jewelry to avoid scratching.
 You might also choose to store your amber jewelry in a soft cloth, particularly if it is an expensive piece.

 Shop Overstock™ and find the best online deals on everything for your home and your family.
 We work every day to bring you discounts on new products across our entire store.
 Whether you're looking for memorable gifts or everyday essentials, you can buy them here for less.
 Not just anyone’s mobile outlet, your mobile outlet.O.com ® Overstock.com Prices ®